 Improper installation, adjustment, alteration, service, or maintenance can cause property damage, injury, or death.
-Read and understand the installation, operating, and maintenance instructions thoroughly before installing or servicing this equipment.
+Read and understand the installation, operation, and maintenance instructions thoroughly before installing or servicing this equipment.

 This heater must be installed and serviced by trained gas installation and service personnel only.
-Failure to comply could result in personal injury, asphyxiation, death,
+Failure to comply could result in personal injury, asphyxiation, death, fire, and/or property damage.

 In locations used for the storage of combustible materials, signs must be posted to specify the maximum permissible stacking height to maintain the required clearances from the heater to the combustibles.
-Signs must either be posted adjacent to the heater thermostats or in the absence of such thermostats, in a conspicuous location.
+Signs must either be posted adjacent to the heater thermostats or, in the absence of such thermostats, in a conspicuous location.